 When the farmer asked who would like to try and climb the tree, seemingly a simple feat watching the farmer, a young man volunteered.
 However, even with the help of the farmer, he could barely make it up a few feet.
 “He thinks it’s as easy as climbing a mountain,” a young woman smiled as we boarded the train for the return journey.

-Less than a half hour later while enjoying an authentic Cuban meal, I reminisced about our three hour tourist style visit to the sugar fields – a chance to look at an industry enhanced with tourist embellishments, now mostly of the past.
+Less than a half hour later while enjoying an authentic Cuban meal, I reminisced about our three-hour tourist style visit to the sugar fields – a chance to look at an industry enhanced with tourist embellishments, now most of the past.